mandrasch/ddev-wp-groundstation/README.md

 Starting a new child theme?
 Just run `ddev install-wp` and develop the child theme in wp-content/themes/-folder.

 Scared a wordpress update will break your old site?
-Why not test it locally beforehand with `ddev pull-wp`?
+Why not test it locally beforehand?

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️